Puchaczov/Musoq/README.md

 ## 💡 Where To Use It

-Musoq works with many data sources, including:
+Musoq might be using in various places, including:

 ### 📂 File System Analysis